Korean Cinema and Visual Culture

 Hours & Credits

-This course will provide a broad background to contemporary Korean cinema from a variety of perspectives: cultural, economic, political, historical, social.
+This course will provide a broad background to classic and contemporary Korean cinema from a variety of perspectives: cultural, economic, political, historical, social.

 Topics to be considered will include: how the major political and social changes that have taken place in Korea in recent decades have been reflected in local films; transformations in the structure of the Korean film industry over the past 15 years; Korean cinema's increasing participation in cultural trends in Asia and the broader world; the changing relationship between the local film industry and the Korean government; major internationally-renowned directors and their individual styles; and the development of certain genres within Korean cinema.